hamalainenilmari/advanced-computer-graphics/assignment2/README.txt

 #
 # Assignment 2: Radiosity

-Student name:
+Student name: Ilmari Hämäläinen
-Student number:
+Student number: 894931

 # Which parts of the assignment did you complete?
 Mark them 'done'.
 # You can also mark non-completed parts as 'attempted' if you spent a fair amount of
 # effort on them.
 If you do, explain the work you did in the problems/bugs section
 # and leave your 'attempt' code in place (commented out if necessary) so we can see it.

-R1 Integrate old raytracing code (1p): not done
+R1 Integrate old raytracing code (1p): done
             R2 Area light source (3p): not done
                     R3 Radiosity (6p): not done